MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-install-preview.md

 title: WinDbg Preview Installation and Startup Options
-description: This section describes how to install the WinDbg Preview debugger. ms.author: windowsdriverdev ms.date: 07/28/2017 ms.topic: article ms.prod: windows-hardware ms.technology: windows-devices
+description: This section describes how to install the WinDbg Preview debugger. ms.author: windowsdriverdev ms.date: 08/07/2017 ms.topic: article ms.prod: windows-hardware ms.technology: windows-devices
 ---

-# WinDbg Preview Installation and Startup Options
+# WinDbg Preview installation and command line startup options

+![Important note - This information in this topic is preliminary.
+Updated information will be provided in a later release of the documentation.
+](images/windbgx-prelim-important-note.png)

 ## Installation